DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Background

 \subsection{Latency Degradation Patterns}

-Services are often subject to SLO on request latency (\eg time to load the homepage of a website).
-Usually, a SLO on latency defines a range of acceptable values, \ie $L\leq L_{SLO}$.
+Services are often subject to SLO on latency depending on the type of request.
+For example, requests that load the homepage of a website may have a specific SLO, while those loading the login page may have another.
+Usually, a SLO on latency defines a range of acceptable values for a specific type of request, \ie $L\leq L_{SLO}$.
 In this paper, we name the range of latency values that do not meet SLO expectations as the \emph{targeted latency range}, \ie $L>L_{SLO}$.

 A request to a service-based system often involves several RPCs.
 Each request is associated to a set of execution trace attributes (\ie RPC execution time).
 In this paper, we denote a request $r$ as an ordered sequence of trace attributes $r=(e_0, e_1, ..., e_m, L)$, where $e_j$ represents the execution time of a specific RPC $j$ triggered by the request.